Qballjos/portainer_templates/README.md

 See also the list of [contributors](https://github.com/Qballjos/portainer_templates/graphs/contributors) who participated in this project.

-## My Notes - other Templates that items were discovered/pulled from will be added when time allows.
-A various list of other templates have been noted below where some items have been sourced. #
+## My Notes
+Other Templates that items were discovered/pulled from will be added when time allows.
+A various list of other templates have been noted below where some items have been sourced.

 [technorabilia](https://raw.githubusercontent.com/technorabilia/portainer-templates/main/lsio/templates/templates-2.0.json)